Skip to main content

 Why it costs less:

-• Labor costs are significantly lower
+• Labor costs in overseas factories are significantly lower

-• Large factories produce thousands of identical units
+• Large factories produce thousands of identical units which reduces tooling costs

 Domestic Manufacturing